 If it just says “tree trimming”, that can mean a lot of things.
 Are you removing a certain number of branches?
 Which tree?
-Is it a power line clearances of 3 trees and a canopy lift on another?
+Is it a power line clearance of 3 trees and a canopy lift on another?
 The more specific you are during the quoting process more likely you are to get the job done to your liking.

 4. Check their online reviews

 We live in the age of the Internet, and it is very difficult for companies to hide their bad reputation nowadays.
 Online reviews will give you a clear idea about what to expect from a company.
 Check for reviews left by customers and if you spot a significant number of negative reviews, it is a sign that you cannot trust the company to give you a great service.